AmitwithAPJ/AmitwithAPJ/README.md

 ### :man_technologist: About Me :
 I am Learning Web Development and Practising DSA <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.
-- :telescope: I’m working as a Content Writer at iccricketschedule.com & SportsDanka.com.
+- :telescope: Worked as a Content Writer at iccricketschedule.com & SportsDanka.com.

 - :seedling: Exploring the areas to Work on.